sorbet/sorbet/website/docs/error-reference.md

-Sorbet is unable to apply these checks for all types, because `==` can be overridden in arbitrary ways, including to allow for implicit conversion between types unrelated types.
+Sorbet is unable to apply these checks for all types, because `==` can be overridden in arbitrary ways, including to allow for implicit conversion between unrelated types.
 This means that Sorbet will sometimes miss reporting this error in places where we would like it to, and can't be changed to report an error without breaking valid code.

 To fix this error, ensure that the left and right operands' types match before doing the comparison.
-For example try converting `String`s to `Symbol`s with `to_sym` (or vice versa with `to_s`).
+For example, try converting `String`s to `Symbol`s with `to_sym` (or vice versa with `to_s`).

 <!-- -->